mrstallion/fchat-rising/readme.md

     *    Less informative side bar details (views, contact) are separated and shown in a less prominent way
     *    Cleaner guestbook view
     *    Profiles, images, guestbook posts, and groups are cached for faster view
+    *    Character view tabs (overview, images, etc.) stick to the top
 *   Character Search
     *    Search results are sorted based on match scores
     *    Display match score in search results